Editor’s note: Skiing is not without COVID-19 risks. See how to protect yourself and others.

 Get the Gear

 Kids grow fast, and you never know if they’re even going to enjoy skiing once they learn.
 (Yeah, right!)
-Don’t hesitate to rent gear while they’re testing the waters.
+Don’t hesitate to check out ski clothes rental while they’re testing the waters.
 It doesn’t hurt to ask friends or family for hand-me-downs.
 You can also find affordable used gear at secondhand stores and annual ski swaps held as fundraisers by school ski teams and other organizations.

 A lot of ski resorts let kids ski for free or for a highly discounted rate.
 When you get there, hit the beginners’ area, which usually has a very mild slope and a magic carpet or easy lift for learners.
 Once the kiddos progress, talk to resort staff to find out which runs are best for beginners.